 Day 2 - Arrive El Alto Airport, La Paz, 4,100m/13,452ft.
 Group transfer to hotel in La Paz city, 3,600m/9,870ft.

 From El Alto airport (the highest international airport in the world at 4,100m/13,450ft), you will be transferred directly to La Paz, approximately 30 - 40 minutes, which lies in a canyon below, at a mere 3,600m/9,870ft.
-There are tremendous views of the city dominated by Mount Illimani as you descend.
+There are tremendous views of the city dominated by Illimani Mountain as you descend.
 You will go directly to your hotel.

 The rest of the day is at leisure, but we recommend that you rest and acclimatise.
-Drink copious amounts of water, or coca tea, the traditional preventative for 'soroche' (altitude sickness).
+Drink copious amounts of water, or coca tea, the traditional preventative for 'sorojchi' (altitude sickness).
 Careful acclimatisation is important when visiting Bolivia given the high altitude reached immediately on arrival.
 Any initial discomfort should pass swiftly if care is taken.
 Do not worry however, the first few days of the itinerary have been carefully planned to allow for good acclimatisation before you begin trekking.

 Lunch and dinner are not included today, but your guide can make recommendations on where eat.